 Finding Fault for Your Ohio Car Accident

 One of the most important elements of any car accident claim is figuring out who is at fault.
-In many cases, multiple parties share fault for a car accident.
+In many cases, multiple parties share fault for a car accident in Ohio.

 Driver negligence is arguably the most common cause of car accidents across Ohio.
 Any type of unsafe driving can be considered negligent.
 Some of the more common types of unsafe driving include:

 - Distracted driving

 - Making an illegal turn

 - Following too closely